Dialect: Standard and nonstandard dialects

+The distinction between the "standard" dialect and the "nonstandard" (vernacular) dialects of the same language is often arbitrary and based on social, political, cultural, or historical considerations or prevalence and prominence.
+In a similar way, the definitions of the terms "language" and "dialect" may overlap and are often subject to debate, with the differentiation between the two classifications often grounded in arbitrary or sociopolitical motives, and the term "dialect" is sometimes restricted to mean "non-standard variety", particularly in non-specialist settings and non-English linguistic traditions.

 Dialect as linguistic variety of a language

-The term is applied most often to regional speech patterns, but a dialect may also be defined by other factors, such as social class or ethnicity.
-A dialect that is associated with a particular social class can be termed a sociolect.
-A dialect that is associated with a particular ethnic group can be termed an ethnolect.
+The term dialect is applied mostly to speech patterns that are unique to an area, which is sometimes called a regiolect, but a dialect may also be defined in other ways such as social class, a sociolect, or ethnicity, a ethnolect.

-A geographical/regional dialect may be termed a regiolect (alternative terms include 'regionalect', 'geolect', and 'topolect').
 According to this definition, any variety of a given language can be classified as "a dialect", including any standardized varieties.
 In this case, the distinction between the "standard language" (i.e. the "standard" dialect of a particular language) and the "nonstandard" (vernacular) dialects of the same language is often arbitrary and based on social, political, cultural, or historical considerations or prevalence and prominence.
 In a similar way, the definitions of the terms "language" and "dialect" may overlap and are often subject to debate, with the differentiation between the two classifications often grounded in arbitrary or sociopolitical motives.
 The term "dialect" is however sometimes restricted to mean "non-standard variety", particularly in non-specialist settings and non-English linguistic traditions.
+Conversely, some dialectologists have reserved the term "dialect" for forms that they believed (sometimes wrongly) to be purer forms of the older languages, as in how early dialectologists of English did not consider the Brummie of Birmingham or the Scouse of Liverpool to be real dialects, as they had arisen fairly recently in time and partly as a result of influences from Irish migrants.